-Addo Elephant Park has much to offer visitors.
+Addo Elephant Park and the Orange Elephant Backpackers have much to offer visitors.
 The Orange Elephant Backpackers is situated a short 45mins drive from Port Elizabeth on the border of the Addo Elephant National Park.
 The Addo Backpackers Hostel, offers a variety of accommodation options, only 5 minutes away from the main gate and borders the Greater Addo National Elephant Park.
 It is the perfect gateway to all your safari activities in the Addo area, from a leisurely drive around the Addo Park to hiking, mountain biking, fishing or getting close to nature on a horse riding trail.
 It is the top backpackers in the area and their hands on approach guarantees you will enjoy your “Ultimate Addo Adventure”.

 RESTAURANT & PUB